 “Hey.”
 Mac cocked his ear.
 “Where’s Dallas?”

-Luca snapped his hand around the back of the mercenary’s vest, jerked his torso off the ground, and slammed him face first into a root.
-The face shield cracked, his arms and legs going limp.
+Luca snapped his hand around the mercenary’s vest and slammed him back first into a root.
+The back of his helmet shattered, his face shield cracked.

-Footsteps vibrated beneath Luca’s bare feet, a split second before two hundred and fifty pounds of flesh and muscle rammed into his back.
-He didn’t flinch, crouched, and balanced on the tip of his toes.
-The impact knocked the wind from the man, and he tightened his sloppy grip.
+Two hundred and fifty pounds of flesh and muscle rammed into Luca’s back.
+He didn’t flinch, crouched, and balanced on his heels.
+The impact knocked the wind from his assailant, and the man wheezed and tightened his sloppy grip.

 Luca bucked the hold with little effort.
 “You should’ve shot me.”

 “L-L-Luca.”
-Hermes tugged at his eyebrows.
+Hermes tugged at his eyebrow.
 “Luca.
 We can eat later.”